WHY AMR THERAPY?

 The following broad ethical principles are based on social work’s core values of service, social justice, dignity and worth of the person, importance of human relationships, […]

-Although I am quoted in the following articles I DO NOT agree with everything that is stated in them.
-However, I do agree with creating dialogue, promoting awareness, exploring various perspectives, and ending stigmas about mental health.
-Please feel free to reach out with questions or for academic sources
+I DO NOT agree with all view points stated in these articles.
+I do agree with creating dialogue, promoting awareness, exploring various perspectives, and ending stigmas about mental health.

 Online Therapy Can Be Cost Effective & Convenient, But Users Say It Might Not Be For Everyone